ehy/swfput-wp/readme.txt

 Update 1 August 2013: WordPress 3.6 is released, with HTML5
 video and audio support.
 That's another reason.

+Update for version 1.0.4: there is now a field in the video setup forms that can be given URLs (separated by '|' if there is more than one) which will appear as SOURCE elements within a VIDEO element within the OBJECT element that specifies the flash program; so, if flash support is absent, a browser might make use of the HTML5 alternative.
+It remains up to the user to understand the the current state of HTML5 regarding video formats (uneven and differing support among common browsers), how to prepare a set of these video files in different formats and specify them in the best order to be useful with the greatest number of browsers.
+Each URL may have an optional argument for the type attribute (NOT a whole type attribute statement -- only the argument that will appear within quotes), separated from the URL by a '?' character.

 = Are you going to anticipate more questions? =